AppLozic/Applozic-iOS-Chat-Samples/README.md

 #### How to change the applicationKey in sample projects ?

-Need to go search tab of of any of below Xcode project  and find for reference of **applozic-sample-app** and replace it with every  occurrence of string
+Need to go search tab of of any of below Xcode project  and find for reference of **applozic-sample-app** and replace it with every  occurrence of string with your applicationKey

 **ApplozicCocoaPodDemo :** Sample app using Applozic cocoapods.